impostorsguides/impostorsguides.github.io/rbenv/part-3/3-d-content.md

 SIDE RANT- it would be nicer if the man page was explicit about what happens when the name *does* start with an underscore, instead of just leaving us to guess that's what happens.
 Otherwise, how would we know that the # of args passed is zero, and not 1 (or 3)?
 Luckily we can guess with confidence that it's zero, since we have code for the `_rbenv` function and can see that its signature takes zero args, but if we didn't have that then we'd be screwed.
 This is frustrating for me because it's another example of the user interface of computers being unfriendly to beginners, and it's one reason why it has taken me this long to feel confident spelunking on my own. </endrant>

-Unfortunately, I had to resort to watching [a Youtube video](https://www.youtube.com/watch?v=BHxaUP0kz9w&ab_channel=DevInsideYou).
+Unfortunately, I had to resort to watching [a Youtube video](https://www.youtube.com/watch?v=BHxaUP0kz9w&ab_channel=DevInsideYou){:target="_blank" rel="noopener"}.
 I say "unfortunately" because, as useful as they sometimes are, they aren't archivable for posterity in the same way that text pages are with services like archive.org and others.
 It would be cool if they were archivable in this way, but videos take up a lot of space on a hard drive, and archiving all the world's videos would be prohibitively expensive.
 So hopefully the above video link is still available at the time you're reading this.
-It was a great video, made by [a guy named Vlad](https://www.linkedin.com/in/agilesteel/?originalSubdomain=ge) who has a channel called [DevInsideYou](https://devinsideyou.com/).
+It was a great video, made by [a guy named Vlad](https://www.linkedin.com/in/agilesteel/?originalSubdomain=ge){:target="_blank" rel="noopener"} who has a channel called [DevInsideYou](https://devinsideyou.com/){:target="_blank" rel="noopener"}.
 Although Vlad is a Scala developer and his videos have a distinct Scala bent to them, that didn't interfere with me learning from them at all.

 Just in case it's no longer available, I'll summarize what I learned below: